zaschiff/GolangTheCompleteBootcamp/README.md

 ###### mathTable

 The second problem of the exercise.
 This problem is similar to the multiplication table, except instead of just a size being entered at the command line, so to is the operation for the table to be built on.

+##### Exercise5Section4

+The fifth exercise in the section.
+It also governs around the use fo a for loop and different structures of it.

+###### sum

+uses a for loop to sum the numbers 1 to 10.

+###### sumVerbos

+takes sum and adds a verbos print out of the actual addition.

+###### sumN

+sum but the starting and stopping point are given at the command line as arguments passed by the user.

+###### evenOnly

+takes sumN and only prints th sum of the ven numbers only still in verbose style and usign arguments given by the user at the command line.

+###### breakUp

+this is the sumN program but rather than using the for statment to stop the loop, we use the break keyword.

+###### infiniteKill

+a small program that continues to run printing the same thing over and over untilthe keyboard intercup of Ctrl-C.